maxxgx/motion-graphs/README.md

 - **play animation**: space bar.

 # How to build and run
 The code is derived from the [LearnOpenGL](https://github.com/JoeyDeVries/LearnOpenGL) repository, and share much of the basic structure.
+Use Linux for better performance.
 ## Mac OS X
 Building on Mac OS X is fairly simple:
 ```